wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 Free Tier subscription includes:

-* API Security, except Scanner
+* API Security, except for Scanner and the [CDN node](../installation/cdn-node.md) type
 * API Discovery

 **What happens if the quota is exceeded?**